lurodrigo/firestore-clj/README.md

 (def db (f/default-client "project-id"))
 ```

-**Experimental:** If can also connect to a emulator.
+**Experimental:** You can also connect to a emulator.
 For instance, run

 ```bash
 firebase emulators:start --only firestore